Richard-Burns/SimpleMixer/README.md

 At the very top of the screen is a tab to switch into mapping mode.
 Currently this is the standard TouchDesigner stoner however it will likely soon be replaced by a Resolume style poly drawing and warping system.
 You can also choose an output monitor and toggle the output on and off.

 ##### Changelog

+###### 0.9.3  - BETA

+Bug Fixes
+- Drag Drop can now be avoided by selecting the TOX/Movie you wish to assign and right clicking the bank you want to assign it to.
+For PostFX you can simply select a bank and then left click the Post Effect you want to apply to it.
+- Movie thumbnails should load properly now (seriousssslllyyy)
+- UI error fixes when there are no secondary monitors present.
+- Clear All Mappings button in settings now actually clears all mappings rather than just erroring.

+Things To Note
+- There seems to be an issue with menus loading slowly in some scenarios.
+This will be addressed in the next version.

 ###### 0.9.0 - BETA